St Mary's Church, Mirfield: Construction and consecration

 This second church did not last until even the end of the century, because in 1865, money began to be raised for its replacement.
 Distinguished architect Sir George Gilbert Scott designed the replacement and the foundation stone was laid on Easter Monday, 1869.
 The construction of the church was overseen by Messrs.
-W & J Milner of Mirfield; the old church continued to be used whilst the new was under construction.
+W. & J. Milner of Mirfield; the old church continued to be used whilst the new was under construction.

 Construction began on a site slightly to the north-west of the 1826 church and progressed rapidly.
 Funds were provided for the construction both by public subscription and private donation; the family of Joseph Lee gave £3,000 for construction of the tower and the family of Joshua Ingram gave £5,500 for its completion.
 The total cost of the new building, including furnishings, exceeded £30,000 (equivalent to £3.6 million in 2020).
 During construction, the preserved pillar in the vicarage garden was included within the choir vestry of the new church by Scott.
 An inscription on the pillar makes reference to this.

 The new church, constructed on a far larger scale than either of the previous two churches, was consecrated on 12 October 1871, by Robert Bickersteth, Bishop of Ripon.
 It had originally been proposed to demolish the entirety of the old church but Scott suggested retaining the medieval tower due to its age, and this proposal was accepted.
 The old church was demolished, save for the tower, in 1873.
-Scott made a minor alteration to the old tower, replacing the Victorian battlements and pinnacles installed in 1826 with a slate-covered pyramidal roof.
+Scott made a minor alteration to the old tower, replacing the late Georgian battlements and pinnacles installed in 1826 with a slate-covered pyramidal roof.
 Stone from the old church was used for construction of Eastthorpe School.